Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Simulations for Improved Channel Decoding

-In this section, we investigate the dependence of the performance of a Quantum LDPC code on the estimated flip probability $\hat{f}$ of a depolarizing channel using the same quantum LDPC code simulated in \cite{ShaneACTW2012}.
-In each decoding process, the decoder performed an iterative message passing algorithm (Sum-product decoding algorithm) until it either found a valid codeword or timed out after a maximum number of $200$ iterations.
-If the maximum number of iterations was reached then the decoding process was considered a failure.
-Conversely, whenever a valid codeword was found, it was the correct one regardless whether it was the actual transmitted codeword.
-Thus, the simulation plots herein is the block/qubit error probability (BLER/QBER) as a function of noise level, where the block error probability is defined
+In this section, we investigate the dependence of the performance of a quantum LDPC code on the estimated flip probability $\hat{f}$ of a depolarizing channel using the same quantum LDPC code simulated in \cite{ShaneACTW2012}, which is Code~A of \cite{Tan:2010}.
+In each decoding process, the decoder performed an iterative message passing algorithm (sum-product decoding algorithm) until it either found a valid codeword (regardless of whether it is the word transmitted) or reached a maximum number of $200$ iterations.
+The simulation plots herein is the probability of block error ($P_{BLER}$) as a function of the estimated flip probability.

-The noise vectors were generated to have weight exactly $fN$, where $N$ was the block length of the code $N = 1034$ and $f$ was the true flip probability for the depolarizing channel.
+In the simulations, the noise vectors were generated to have weight exactly $fN$, where $N$ was the block length of the code $(N = 1034)$ and $f$ is the true flip probability for the depolarizing channel.
 The decoder assumed an estimated flip probability $\hat{f}$.
 We varied the value of $\hat{f}$ while the the true flip probability $f$ is fixed.
-The result of our simulation is shown in Figure \ref{fig:fvsfhat}.
+The results of our simulations are shown in Fig. \ref{fig:fvsfhat}.

-Similar to the case of our classical LDPC code discussed earlier we can see from Figure \ref{fig:fvsfhat}, that optimal performance in the quantum LDPC code can be obtained when the input at the decoder is the true flip probability, \emph{i.e} exact channel knowledge.
-The trend of the curve in Figure \ref{fig:fvsfhat} also shows the impact on block error probability caused when overestimation of the flip probability is less than that arising from an overestimation of the channel flip probability.
-When the assumed flip probability reaches a limit (beyond the limit of $0.0417$ for a classical rate $3/4$ code), there is a catastrophic increase in the error probability.
-This result indicates that in the quantum case (just as found in the classical case) a limit to the degradation in performance may occur if in any estimate of the channel flip probability, an overestimate of the flip probability is utilized.
-We investigate this possibility further in what follows.
+Similar to the case of classical LDPC codes discussed earlier, we can see from Fig. \ref{fig:fvsfhat} that optimal performance in the quantum LDPC code can be obtained when the input at the decoder is the true flip probability, \emph{i.e} exact channel knowledge known.
+The trend of the curve in Fig. \ref{fig:fvsfhat} also shows an overestimate of $f$ is less costly than an underestimate of $f$, provided that the estimation of channel flip probability, $\hat{f}$, is less than some threshold $f^{Q}_{thr}$.
+For the code shown in Fig. \ref{fig:fvsfhat}, the theoretical threshold is $f^{Q}_{thr}=0.1893$ (equivalent to a classical rate $1/2$ code over $4$-ary symmetric channel).
+If $\hat{f}>f^{Q}_{thr}$, there is a catastrophic increase in the error probability.
+In the following section, we show that an improvement in performance of the sum-product decoder can be achieved if $\hat{f}<f^{Q}_{thr}$.